 “It’s an honor to have people come up here and actually show them how we do things,” he says.
 “We want them to feel comfortable about where their food comes from and they’re excited to see what goes into it.”

 It’s only natural agritourism would be a thing in BING.
-Outside Binghamton, Endicott and Johnson City, the area has long been a farming community, one that’s had a resurgence of its own this century.
+The area has long been a farming community, one that’s had a resurgence of its own this century.

 “I think the agritourism business in the area is blossoming,” Joy says.
 “We don’t have the industry that we had … we had to go back to our roots.